Last Updated on March 1, 2023 by Lori Geurin

 You can build positive activities into your life.
 Even if you’re older or have bad habits, you can introduce small changes into what you do.

-Sure, breaking bad habits may be hard, but it’s all worth it when you get into your new healthy routine.
+Sure, breaking bad habits may be challenging, but it’s all worth it when you get into your new healthy routine.
 Even though these changes may take a while, give yourself grace and focus on each tiny step.

 You have to be patient and take small steps one day at a time.